upALX/Omni-Orpen/README.md

 **Overview**

-This is an rest api that consult weather data without the need for identification by the user.
+This is an rest api that consult weather data without the need for identification by the user. **After run the app, you can learn about the features and endpoints on [Orpen Weather DOCS](https://upalx.notion.site/OrpenWeather-Docs-9cf62cf2bae7455f97cb5343090c0138)**.

 🎆*This project is on MVP*🎇